SkyCol/ODverse33/README.md

 # ODverse33
 Paper entitled "**ODVerse33: Is the New YOLO Version Always Better?
-A Multi-Domain Benchmark from YOLO v5 to v11**" can be found at [*Arxiv*](http://arxiv.org/abs/2502.14314).
+A Multi-Domain Benchmark from YOLO v5 to v11**" is released on [*Arxiv*](http://arxiv.org/abs/2502.14314).
 This benchmark provides a multi-domain evaluation for YOLO models, ranging from YOLOv5 to YOLOv11.

 <p align="left">